drovp/save-as-path/README.md

 # @drovp/save-as-path

-[Drovp](https://drovp.app) utility to determine path for file results.
+[Drovp](https://drovp.app) utility to determine destination path for file results.
 Also comes with option schema to easily plugin into your processor's profile options.

-### Supports
+### Features

-Destination path template with a lot of predefined tokens such as all of the file path parts like `<basename>`, `<filename>`, `<extension>`, ... as well as common platform directory paths like `<downloads>`, `<documents>`, `<pictures>`, ...
+Destination path template option with a lot of available replacement tokens, such as all of the file path parts like `<basename>`, `<filename>`, `<extension>`, ... as well as common platform directory paths like `<downloads>`, `<documents>`, `<pictures>`, ...

-Separate options to **Delete original** file and **Overwrite destination** (if it's a different file than original), so that the saving destination is generated exactly to user's needs.
+Separate options to **Delete original** file and **Overwrite destination** (only or even if it's a different file than original), so that the saving destination is generated exactly to user's needs.

-Multiple filename incrementation styles for when the desired destination exists and user configuration says it can't be overwritten.
+Configurable filename incrementation style for when the desired destination already exists, but the user configuration says it can't be overwritten.

 ## Install